rerrahkr/YM2608-Tone-Editor/README.md

 * Zero flag.
 When you write 0 at the beginning of option, it pads 0 to the left of parameter value.
 When skip this flag, it pads whitespace instead of 0.
 * Field width.
 In text, the value is printed in the space of specified width.

-For example, you write format.conf like this:
+For example, you write format like this:
 ```
 '@ FA  %{NO:03}	   ; %{NAME}
 '@ %{AR1:3},%{DR1:3},%{SR1:3},%{RR1:3},%{SL1:3},%{TL1:3},%{KS1:3},%{ML1:3},%{DT1:3},%{AM1:3}